t41372/Open-LLM-VTuber/README.md

 ### Install

+Clone this repository.

+Rename the `default.env` to `.env`, and/or adjust parameters as you wish.

 You need to have [Ollama](https://github.com/jmorganca/ollama) running either on a server or on your local computer.

 Ollama has a package-manager-like tool to install and run open-source LLM with one command (like docker).
-You *don't* need to download the model.
-The model will be automatically downloaded (I think) when running the program.
+Similar to docker, you don't actually need to pull the LLM before running.
+The model will be automatically downloaded when running the program.
 To be safe, you can run `ollama run mistral:latest` or `ollama pull mistral:latest` to download the model.
 If you want to change the LLM model, change the `.env` file in the project.

-Then, clone this repository.

 This project is developed in `Python 3.10.13`.
 If anything goes wrong, try checking if your Python version matches mine.
 I recommend using `conda` to create a virtual Python environment for this project.